sf-wdi-19-20/modules/w2_d2_1_underscore_templating/README.md

 1. Compile your template, using jQuery to select it by its id.

 2. Set up test data in your custom script file.
-This should be an array of objects, where the keys match your template's paraeters.
+This should be an array of objects, where the keys match your template's parameters.

+3. Iterate through your test data, creating a new HTML element for each object in the array and appending it to the "list" element you set up in part 1 of the challenges.

 ### Part 3

-1. Iterate through your test data, creating a new HTML element for each object in the array and appending it to the "list" element you set up in part 1 of the challenges.

-2. Open your `index.html` in the browser to see if your test data displays on the page.
+1. Open your `index.html` in the browser to see if your test data displays on the page.
 If not, check the JS console to see what errors you're getting.

-3. Once you've successfully displayed your test data on the page, refactor your new To Do form to use the template when adding new tasks.
+2. Once you've successfully displayed your test data on the page, refactor your new To Do form to use the template when adding new tasks.

 ### Stretch Challenges / Bonus